 Let’s briefly review our journey thus far.
 In our opening discussion, we focused on the Holy Spirit as the third Person of the Trinity, in which “oneness” and “plurality” are eternally combined.
 We then examined three aspects of His nature that transcend our human understanding: He is eternal, omniscient, and omnipresent.
 In the story of the servant of Abraham who found a bride for Isaac, we saw the Holy Spirit as the self-effacing Servant of the Father and the Son.
 We then discussed His role as the Spirit of Truth, the promised Helper Who dwells with us and in us.

-My previous letter focused on the gifts of the Holy Spirit, provided to equip us to become the Bride of Christ.
+Our most recent letter centered on the nine gifts of the Holy Spirit, provided to equip us to become the Bride of Christ.
 The focus of our sixth and final letter in our series will be on the fruit of the Spirit.

-First, the seed must be placed in the earth.
-From this a root goes down into the soil and at the same time a sprout rises upward.
-Over a period of years the sprout grows into a tree.
-In due course blossoms appear on the tree.
-Then these fall off and fruit begins to develop.
+First, a seed must be planted in the earth.
+From this seed, a root goes down into the soil until a sprout rises upward.
+Over the next period of years, the sprout grows into a tree, and in due course blossoms appear.
+As these blossoms fall off, fruit begins to develop.

-But if the tree is to become strong, the blossoms or the young fruit must be plucked off in the first years so that the tree’s root system will develop to support a strong tree.
-Several years must pass before the apples are fit to eat.
-(Under the Law of Moses at least four years were required.¹)
+In the first years, the blossoms or the young fruit must be plucked off so that the tree’s root system will develop to support a strong tree.
+Several years must pass before the apples are finally fit to eat.
+(In fact, under the Law of Moses, at least four years were required!¹)

 Love—the primary form of fruit—is listed first.
 The others that follow may be understood as different ways in which the fruit of love manifests itself, as the following phrases describe.